How to perform Test Automation with CircleCI

 Step 2: Create a free account on CircleCI

-CircleCI offers a cloud build platform wherein we can easily get started by creating a free account.
+CircleCI offers a cloud build platform wherein you can easily get started by creating a free account.
 Please note the limitations of the free tier.
 Click on the Start Building for Free button.

 Creating Account on CircleCI